Vittorio Missoni: Accidental death

 The plane in which Missoni and his wife were flying, a forty-four-year-old Britten-Norman Islander, disappeared on 4 January 2013, after taking off from Los Roques Airport in the Los Roques archipelago, where they had been vacationing, en route to Caracas, Venezuela.
 His wife, Maurizia Castiglioni, and their friends, Guido Foresti and Elda Scalvenzi, as well as two crew members were also on board the plane.
 Right after the incident, Missoni's son insinuated that the disappearance looked more like a kidnapping.

 The search for the missing aircraft took more than six months.
 His father, Ottavio, died in May 2013, before the plane was located.

 On 27 June 2013, it was confirmed that Missoni's plane was found in the Caribbean Sea, north of the Los Roques archipelago 76-meter deep in the water.
 The aircraft was located by the crew of C&C Technologies' research vessel Sea Scout, an oceanographic ship, on the fifth day of their search for Missoni.
-In October 2013, the Ansa reported that the Venezuelan authorities had recovered five bodies including Missoni's.
+In October 2013, the ANSA reported that the Venezuelan authorities had recovered five bodies including Missoni's.
 The Missoni family later confirmed that only the bodies of the two crew members were found and identified.
-In January 2014, a year after the disappearance, the search was still on.
+Subsequently, the remains of his wife, Maurizia Castiglioni, were also confirmed.
+In January 2014, a year after the disappearance, the search of his body was still on.
+But, after 10 years, the body has never been found.

+The 10th anniversary of his death

+On the 10th anniversary of his death, his son Ottavio remembers his father and dedicated to him the feat of participating as a debutant in the 2023 Dakar Rally.
+Ottavio Missoni raced the 2023 Dakar Rally with Honda CRF450R in the Rally2 class.